METEO 469

 In addition, registered students have Penn State e-mail accounts (<Access Account ID>@psu.edu) that they need to monitor for any official communications that come from the University or from the Penn State World Campus.

-Please note that this is a comprehensive list of communication tools available in Canvas.
-This course may or may not utilize all of the options below.
+Below is a list of communication tools available in Canvas.
+This course may or may not utilize all of the options listed.

 Announcements